-- 1. The Chairman shall preside at all official meetings; call special meetings and sign all documents relating to official actions of the Board. - 2.
-The Vice-Chairman shall perform the duties of the Chairman in his/her absence. - 3.
+1. The Chairman shall preside at all official meetings; call special meetings and sign all documents relating to official actions of the Board.

+- 2. The Vice-Chairman shall perform the duties of the Chairman in his/her absence. - 3.
 The Secretary shall keep the minutes of each Board meeting (or cause them to be kept) and when approved shall index them by subject (or cause them to be indexed).
 Minutes of the agenda will be sent to all Board members. - 4.
 The Vice-President for Fiscal Affairs and the President of the college shall be responsible for all funds and with the approval of the Board shall arrange for a suitable depository for their safe-keeping.
 Both administrators shall be adequately bonded.

-II Board Meetings
+II.
+Board Meetings

-- A. Regular meetings of the Board shall be held on the third Thursday of each month at a time and place previously determined by the Board. - B. Special meetings of the Board may be called by the Chairman as the business of the Board may require. - C. An agenda will be prepared in advance of each Board meeting and should serve as a guide in the Board's transaction of business.
+- A. Regular meetings of the Board for the upcoming calendar year shall be determined in December of each year and sent to the Oklahoma Secretary of State as outlined in the Oklahoma Open Meeting and Open Records Act. - B. Special meetings of the Board may be called by the Chairman as the business of the Board may require. - C. An agenda will be prepared in advance of each Board meeting and should serve as a guide in the Board's transaction of business.

-III Rules of Procedure
+III.
+Rules of Procedure